With the world encouraged to stay at home and truly be digital, plenty have taken the opportunity to start a online business.

 And so, whether you need the extra income or simply have been interested in creating a business for a while, there’s no better time to explore the entrepreneurial field than today.
 But where do you start?
-Today, we’ll be discussing the steps you need to consider when starting a successful online business at home.
+Today, I’ll be discussing the steps you need to consider when starting a successful online business at home.

 Step 1: Figure Out Your Skills and What You’re Good At

 Businesses are easier built with a team.
 However, with the current state of the world, you’re likely to find yourself working alone for much of the beginning stages.
 As such, it’s important to discover your strengths as an entrepreneur and when and where you can pivot and hire others.

 Don’t worry if you don’t have a background on the subject.
 After all, there’s a wealth of resources online that can help.
 Many of today’s best entrepreneurs learned their trade through online degrees and courses as they cover many different facets of business.
 There are a wide variety of courses available for every budget and skill level so shop around to find one that works for you.
 If you don’t have much time to spare or want to learn while you work, you can choose short online classes instead.

 By discovering, honing, and utilizing your entrepreneurial strengths, your business will already have an advantage in that aspect.

 Ready to take the leap of passing on the tedious parts of the business?
 Get a team of trained and dedicated assistants to handle your operational business tasks without the hiring headaches.
 Check out TruAssist so you can focus on what matters.

 As your business is growing you’ll need to keep your business in good standing year after year.
 That can include the big things you don’t want to miss that are not limited too:

 Pay Your Annual Taxes - Your annual taxes must be paid online or mail and based on the specific due dates in your state.

 Keep Your State, County, and City Licenses Up-to-Date - Your business license will need to be renewed each year.
 As far as county and city licenses go, you will need to look into these individually.